TIT8/shelly_button_esp32_arduino/README.md

 If you have a [Shelly](https://www.shelly.com/en-it/products/switching-and-triggering#unfiltered) in your wall and want to try out the MQTT connection without purchasing or wiring up the micontroller, on [Wokwi](https://wokwi.com/projects/380235936487757825) I've saved a prototype of the project.

 For testing I use the [Hive MQ broker](https://www.hivemq.com/mqtt/public-mqtt-broker/).
+For production I use [Mosquitto](https://mosquitto.org/) from a Docker container inside the OpenMediaVault system on my Raspberry pi 4.

 ## Prerequisities